morethemesbaby/phpdocumentor-wordpress-theme/README.md

 ## Idea

 Current `phpDocumentor` templates spit documentation for APIs.
-For Wordpress it would be nice to have a documentation following the [recommended file and folder structure](https://developer.wordpress.org/themes/basics/organizing-theme-files/)
+For Wordpress it would be nice to have a documentation following the [recommended file and folder structure](https://developer.wordpress.org/themes/basics/organizing-theme-files/).

-This way the documentation is organized in the same familiar way as theme files in the editor.
+A documentation organized in the same way as theme files in the editor would offer a better understanding and reading experience.

 ## Compiling